RoseTeam/Futurakart/docs/README.md

 #### Core packages

-These packages are destinated for the desktop (PC) and the robot (RPi).
+These packages are destinated for the desktop and the robot.

 **`futurakart_description`** package contains information about robot using URDF formalism.
 This defines joints and links, robot caracteristics, dimensions etc and can also associate with meshes for gazebo simulation.